 Some people worry that earplugs might cause ear infections, but this is also not true.
 In fact, earplugs can actually help to prevent ear infections by keeping dirt and other foreign objects out of your ears.

-So, if you are looking for a way to block out noise and protect your hearing, sleeping with earplugs is a great option!
+So, if you are looking for a way to block out noise and protect your hearing, sleeping with earplugs or best earplugs for airplane travel is a great option!

 Earplug drawbacks for sleeping

 There are many reasons why you might want to use earplugs for sleeping.
 Maybe you have a partner who snores, or perhaps you live in a city and need to block out the noise of traffic.